-1⁄2 Credit | Grades 9, 10, 11, 12 Honors 1114
+1/2 Credit | Grades 9, 10, 11, 12 Honors 1114

 This course introduces students to a wide range of materials used to create two-dimensional artwork.
-Students will explore the basics of drawing and painting with ebony pencil, pen and ink, oil pastel, watercolor, and acrylic paint.
+Students explore the basics of drawing and painting with a variety of pencils, pen and ink, and acrylic paints.
 The elements and principles of 2D art will guide the student in creating realistic works of art.